tckerr/walk/README.md

 }
 ```

-Here are the properties you can define in a calback configuration, most of which act as filters:
+Here are the properties you can define in a callback configuration, most of which act as filters:

 - `callback`: the actual function to run.
 Your callback function will be passed a single argument: a `WalkNode` object (
   see the Nodes section for more detail). succession.
 If unspecified, the callback will run `'preWalk'`.
+For async functions, `callback` may alternatively return a `Promise<void>`, in which case it will be awaited.
 - `executionOrder`: an integer value for controlling order of callback operations.
 Lower values run earlier.
 If
   unspecified, the order will default to 0.
-Remember that callback stacks are grouped by position and property, so the
+Callback stacks are grouped by position and property, so the
   sort will only apply to callbacks in the same grouping.
 - `nodeTypeFilters`: an array of node types to run on.
 Options are `'array'`, `'object'`, and `'value'`.
 If unspecified,
   the callback will run on any node type.
 - `keyFilters`: an array of key names to run on.
 The callback will check the key of the property against this list.
 If unspecified, the callback will run on any key.
 - `positionFilters`: an array of positions in the traversal to run on -- think of this as when it should execute.
   Options are `'preWalk'` (before any list/object is traversed), and `'postWalk'` (after any list/object is traversed).
-  For properties of container-type `'value'`, these two run in immediate
+  For properties of container-type `'value'`, these two run in immediate succession.

-Note that for async functions, `callback` may alternatively return a `Promise<void>`.

 ### Nodes

-`Node` objects represent a single node in the tree, providing metadata about the value, its parents, siblings, and children.
+`WalkNode` objects represent a single node in the tree, providing metadata about the value, its parents, siblings, and children.
 Nodes have the following properties:

 - `key: string|number`: The key of this property as defined on it's parent.
 For example, if this callback is running on
   the `'weight'` property of a `person`, the `key` would be `'weight'`.
-Note that this will
+This will
-  be `undefined` for properties in arrays.
+  be the numerical index for members in arrays.
 - `val: any`: The value of the property.
-To use the above example, the value would be something like `'183'`.
+To use the above example, the value would be something like `183`.
 - `nodeType: NodeType`: The type of node the property is.
+Possible `NodeType` are `'array' | 'object' | 'value'`.
 - `isRoot: boolean`: A boolean that is set to ```true``` if the property is a root object, otherwise ```false```.
 - `executedCallbacks: Callback[]`: An array of all callback functions that have already run on this property.
 The current function wil *not* be in the list.
-- `getPath(pathFormat?: (key: string, isArr: boolean) => string)` The path to the value, formatted with the optional formatter passed in.
+- `getPath(pathFormat?: (key: string, isArray: boolean) => string)` The path to the value, formatted with the optional formatter passed in.
 For example, if the variable you're walking is named `myObject`, the path will
   look something like `["friends"][10]["friends"][2]["name"]`, such that
   calling `myObject["friends"][10]["friends"][2]["name"]` will return the `val`.
 - `parent: WalkNode`: The node under which the property exists. `node.parent` is another instance of node, and will have all the same properties.